 SEARCH: and you enter a search string, here

 In a single edit session you can create new files and view or edit as many files as you like.
 When prompted for a filename:

 Names must be alphanumeric, no more than six characters, with an optional extension of up to two characters.

 Lowercase letters are made uppercase.

 Any character that would not result in a legal filename will be rejected.

 The CR code (Enter on modern keyboards) terminates and accepts the entry.

 Backspace clears the filename so you can start over.

 ^G aborts the operation.

 You cannot enter an OS/8 device name.
-E8 can currently only access
+E8 can currently only access files on